rhildred/rhildred.github.io.20170718/courses/CP104/outline.md

 **Do not email me through MyLearningSpace.** Emails sent through MyLearningSpace do not go to the recipient's Laurier email account, and I cannot guarantee that I will check MyLearningSpace regularly.

 ##Contacting the Instructor
-The best option for contacting me is to drop by my office or to set up an appointment, between 4:00 pm and 5:00 pm Wednesdays and Fridays.
+The best option for contacting me is to drop by my student contact space or to set up an appointment, between 4:30 pm and 5:30 pm Thursdays.
 I am always happy to meet with you if you have questions or concerns.

 Do not expect responses to email on the weekends or after 5:00 pm during the week.
 If you have questions about assignments or the exam, you need to be organized enough that you can ask them during regular business hours.